bluecadet/bluecadet_utilities/README.md

 ## Changelog
 - Added in Image Style generator.
 - Added Simple Format Formatter so we can have min html in a text field.
+- Updated simple Format formatter styles for buttons in Claro
+- Added formatter settings if you want to run the text through a system text formatter.
 ### 8.x-3.0.3

 - Update FractalCompoundHandlesLoader class to use new components API